 Discussion

-Previous work (Belitski et al., 2008) has shown that in the macaque primary visual cortex information is coded in two frequency bands (<40Hz and >40Hz) containing independent information about natural visual scenes.
-Our analysis extended across the cortical depth, and we found there are two cortical regions at which oscillations in these frequency ranges are much more informative (4–16Hz at upper G and mid- IG; 60-170Hz at upper SG and mid-IG regions).
+In summary, we find while LFP power is smooth and its depth profile is close to flat (Fig. 2a,b) the information that the LFP encodes reveals much more structure.
+We found there are two cortical regions at which oscillations in these frequency ranges are much more informative.
+Namely 4–16Hz at upper granular and mid-infragranular, and 60-170Hz at upper supragranular and mid-infragranular regions.

-We also examined whether changes in luminance at different spatial frequencies induced different changes in the cortex as a function of neural frequency and depth.
-We found that frequencies below and above 40Hz contain information about different spatial frequencies.
+Moreover, changes in luminance at different spatial frequencies induced differential changes in the cortex as a function of neural frequency and depth.
+Namely, high spatial frequencies are encoded in oscillations faster than 40Hz and low spatial frequencies are encoded in oscillations slower than 40Hz.

-There are multiple possible interpretations of these findings, of which one, many, or even none may be correct.
-Firstly,

-one would expect that if certain oscillation frequencies in the visual cortex contain information about specific aspects of the stimulus, this is likely to be because the brain has encoded this information into oscillations in the activity of the local population.
-This would only make sense if the information is utilized by the brain in order to interpret its stimuli.
-Consequently, our results indicate there is multiplexing in the cortex, with low frequency and high frequency oscillations of the same population activity simultaneously encoding low and high spatial frequency components of the stimulus respectively.
-Intuitively, information contained in the two frequency bands can be combined by downstream visual cortical regions to regain the original stimulus as necessary.
+There are multiple possible interpretations of these findings.
+Firstly, it is conceivable that the coding of different aspects of the stimulus into different frequency bands is a computational strategy of the cortex.
+Our results suggest there is multiplexing in the cortex, with low frequency and high frequency oscillations of the same population activity simultaneously encoding low and high spatial frequency components of the stimulus respectively.
 The idea of different frequency bands conveying different spatial frequency components of the stimulus has been proposed before from the results of an EEG study (Smith, Gosselin, & Schyns, 2006).

 Additionally, we can speculate about why separating the visual scene into low frequency (coarse) and high frequency (fine) components in V1 is useful.
 One possibility is that low frequency oscillations are output from V1 along the dorsal visual stream, whereas high frequency oscillations travel propagate through the ventral stream [IS THERE EVIDENCE FOR THIS?].
 Another possibility is that broad, coarse changes in the stimulus are useful for making rapid responses in the motor cortex to sudden changes, such as approaching threats.

 Separation into low and high frequency domains with different properties seems to be a common property of the cortex.
 In motor cortex, activity at <13Hz and >60Hz relates to behaviour but there is a separating band ~30Hz which does not (Rickert et al., 2005).
-In the hippocampus, there is a gating effect between 30Hz and 40Hz, with lower but not higher frequencies able to propagate to the cortex (Moreno, Morris, & Canals, 2015). [also some unpublished research by Julian Hoffman into independent oscillations in the barrel cortex].
 This suggests this encoding scheme is common across the cortex.
 Some studies have suggested that the coupling of oscillations between two cortical regions facilitates the transmission between them [CITE SOME EXPERIMENTAL & COMPUTATIONAL WORKS].